Programs for Alcohol and Aggression in Little Rock, AR (501) 708-2757

 As a result of this loss of control, the "mean drunk" emerges.
 Abusing alcohol can release the rage and violent feelings that exist within.
 More often than not, this anger and abuse is directed at those closest to the alcohol abuser and can have enduring damaging effects.

-The US Department of Justice reported that 60% or more of domestic violence offenders have problems with alcohol and aggression.
+The US Department of Justice reported that 60% or more of domestic violence offenders have problems with alcohol and aggression in Little Rock.
 Almost half a million of these incidents of spousal or couple abuse involve alcohol.
 Many of these individuals blame their alcohol problems for their abusive behavior.

 Those who abuse alcohol are also more likely to lose their jobs or their families because the substance has taken over their lives.
 Addiction is also more likely to lead to suicidal thoughts and actions.It is also reported that the rate of violent crime, such as murder, is higher among alcoholics.